Folder Configuration Object

 from scm.client import Scm

-from scm.config.setup import Folder
+from scm.config.setup.folder import Folder

 # Initialize client